Web Development

 It is tempting to believe that an Internet site with eNews letters, interactive content and eMail alerts will dramatically reduce marketing overheads.
 The reality paper and traditional marketing methods remain as important as ever.
 However, eMarketing does have a role to play within the mix.
 When considering eMail as a medium a few basic guidelines should be adhered to:

-Use eMail to direct the user back to your web site
+- Use eMail to direct the user back to your web site / a landing page

 |